 Review summary: Kodak S-1 vs Panasonic GX85

-So what is the bottom line?
-Is there a clear favorite between the Kodak S-1 and the Panasonic GX85?
+So how do things add up?
+Which of the two cameras – the Kodak S-1 or the Panasonic GX85 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Kodak PIXPRO S-1: